Matagorda Travel Guide

 Windsurfing © dougwoods

 Matagorda and its sister resort, Los Pocillos, are just over a mile from Lanzarote's large, bustling holiday city of Puerto del Carmen.
 It is also connected to the larger, more brash resort by a pleasant, long promenade walkway with great views over Matagorda Bay.
 This means that visitors who opt for staying at a beach house or in the quieter environs of Matagorda, a former fishing village, can easily access the more boisterous entertainment and nightlife of Puerto del Carmen.
 Matagorda has a gently sloping beach of fine, dark sand, particularly popular for windsurfing.
-It boasts a central commercial centre with a fair choice of restaurants and a supermarket.
-In general the Matagorda is ideal for those seeking a peaceful, relaxing holiday without too many bright lights or the usual beach resort crowds.
+It boasts a commercial centre with a fair choice of restaurants and a supermarket.
+In general Matagorda is ideal for those seeking a peaceful, relaxing holiday without too many bright lights or the usual beach resort crowds.

 Holidaymakers can take full advantage of the fact that Puerto del Carmen, Lanzarote and the rest of the Canary Islands enjoy a special duty-free tax status.
 Cigarettes, alcohol, perfumes and petrol are much cheaper than in mainland Spain and the rest of the EU.
 Matagorda has a two-storey shopping centre containing a supermarket and souvenir stores, but for a real shopping spree holidaymakers prefer to descend on neighbouring Puerto del Carmen, which is bristling with a variety for shops from duty-free electrical stores and designer boutiques to stalls selling 'tourist tat' such as beach buckets, spades, umbrellas and souvenirs along the main strip.
 The nearby town of Teguise hosts a vibrant Sunday market, which is fun to visit.